Property website Rightmove rejects £5.6 bn Murdoch bid

 (MENAFN- AFP)

-UK online property website Rightmove said Wednesday it had rejected a multi-billion-pound takeover offer from Australian peer REA Group, majority owned by Rupert Murdoch's News Corp empire.
+UK online property website Rightmove said Wednesday it had rejected a multi-billion-pound takeover proposal from Australian peer REA Group, majority owned by Rupert Murdoch's News Corp empire.

-Rightmove said in a statement that the cash and shares proposal, worth £5.6 billion (US$7.3 billion), "was wholly opportunistic and fundamentally undervalued" the company.
+Rightmove said in a statement that the cash and shares bid, worth £5.6 billion (US$7.3 billion), "was wholly opportunistic and fundamentally undervalued" the company.

 REA made public its interest in Rightmove on September 2, noting "clear similarities" between the pair "in terms of their leading market positions in the core residential business".